Jump Ahead To

 I needed to run to the store to grab a few things and I took the boys with me.
 As we were walking through the aisles my youngest said, “Woah they sell food here?
 This is unbelievable,” he marveled as we walked around.
 The women in the store were having a good laugh.
 It was at that moment that I realized just how much I grocery shop online.

 I’m forever on the quest to simplify my life.
 I love to use technology to make things easier, and with two kids, it is a necessity.
 Based on my son’s reaction to the grocery store, one may even say I’ve gone too far.
 I’m not alone in my obsession.
 According to industry estimates, online grocers are said to be worth $100 billion by 2025.

-That estimate was proof that I’m not alone in my thinking — online grocery shopping the greatest invention ever.
+That estimate was proof that I’m not alone in my thinking — online grocery shopping may just be the greatest invention ever.
 Being able to meal plan and shop anywhere, at any time?
 Amazing!

 But which service should you use?
-After using three different services over the past few years, I have seen their strengths and weaknesses.
-So without further adieu, here’s a comparison of three popular services, Amazon Fresh, Instacart, and Peapod.
+After using three different services over the past few years, I have out these services to the test and learned their strengths and weaknesses.
+Want a comparison of three popular services, Amazon Fresh, Instacart, and Peapod?

 Comparing Grocery Delivery Services

 Peapod started in 1989 and services markets in the Midwest and Mid-Atlantic.
 Orders are fulfilled through one of its 26 distribution centers and then delivered via Peapod drivers.

 Instacart began in 2012 in San Francisco and currently serves markets in 42 states.
 The company hires independent contractors that act as your personal shopper.
 These shoppers go to the store and do your shopping for you.